reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 ## Components must be idempotent {/*components-must-be-idempotent*/}

-React components are assumed to always return the same output with respect to their inputs – props, state, and context.
+React assumes that components always return the same output with respect to their inputs – props, state, and context.
 This is known as [idempotency](https://stackoverflow.com/questions/1077412/what-is-an-idempotent-operation).

 Put simply, idempotence means that you [always get the same result everytime](learn/keeping-components-pure) you run that piece of code.